The big question around these parts is "what did you think of the storm?"

 - an extratropical cyclone hit Uruguay last weekend.

 - preliminary estimates indicate that at least 30,000 sheep (mostly ewes and lambs) perished in the floods.
-Given that there are 8 million sheep in Uruguay (3.4 million people, by the way), that's not a big dent, but what a way to die.
-They had been shorn just a week or two earlier so no protection from the cold and the little lambs couldn't deal with the rising fast moving water.
+Given that there are 8 million sheep in Uruguay (3.4 million people, by the way), that's not a big dent, but

 - the Uruguayan National Directorate of Meteorology, the "leading institution in climatological matters," has been on strike for 6 months now (demanding better pay and improved working conditions.
 Uruguayans typically HATE to go out in the rain...).
 But no biggie that Uruguay wasn't reporting, as the farmers use MetSul out of Rio Grande do Sul, Brazil anyway (as do surfers and tourism operators).
 MetSul was reporting that this was going to be a doozy.
 For reasons not yet clear, the farmers didn't heed the warnings.
 Apparently after the skies cleared this week and the damage assessed, President "Pepe" gave the farmers a dressing down for failing to learn from climate trends and past experiences of weather vagaries, and not making adequate contingency plans.
 We had heeded.
 The goats were on higher pastures but unfortunately no way to stop the blinding cold rain.
 Adequate food for milkings had been collected in advance thanks to Male Handler.
 Nights were tough on goats but they seemed to understand that it was a temporary situation outside of the Handlers control.